jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

-The voltages droping in the simple LC-circuit are
+The voltages dropping in the simple LC-circuit are

 - the **capacitor voltage** $$V_C\,=\,\frac{Q}{C}$$ where $$Q$$ is the total charge and $$C$$ is the capacitance of the capacitor.
 - the **inductor voltage** $$V_L\,=\, L \frac{dI}{dt}$$ with $$I\,=\,\frac{dQ}{dt}$$ being the current and $$L$$ the inductance